tayloraswift/swift-png/README.md

 [![Build](https://travis-ci.org/kelvin13/maxpng.svg?branch=master)](https://travis-ci.org/kelvin13/maxpng)
 [![Queen](https://img.shields.io/badge/taylor-swift-e030ff.svg)](https://www.google.com/search?q=where+is+ts6&oq=where+is+ts6)

 `maxpng` is written in pure swift with the exception of one dependency on the `zlib` C library.
-You almost certainly have it on your computer already. `maxpng` contains no calls to this “`Foundation`” of which you speak; its just plain, standard swift.
+You almost certainly have `zlib` on your computer already. `maxpng` contains no calls to this “`Foundation`” of which you speak; its just plain, standard swift.

 `maxpng` is simple to use: